SUSTAINABLE TOURISM IN DUBAI

 We have also developed a Dubai Nature and Conservation Programme and a Bedouin Culture and Heritage Programme for school groups in Dubai.
 These programmes offer a practical and hands-on approach to learning about Emirati culture and heritage and Dubai’s natural environment.
 Many schools have chosen these programmes for school field trips to support the UAE Social Studies curriculum.

 Unfortunately, parts of the unprotected desert areas outside of our property are sometimes littered.
 To increase public awareness and encourage community involvement we arrange internal and external desert clean ups in the public desert areas in Dubai.
-For companies interested in CSR and teambuilding events for their employees, we offer a combined package with a public desert clean up and an introduction to the importance of sustainability followed by our Heritage Desert Safari in the more pristine private desert.
+For companies interested in CSR and teambuilding events for their employees, we offer a combined package with a public desert clean up and an introduction to the importance of sustainability followed by our Heritage Safari in the more pristine private desert.
 This is an opportunity for groups to give back to the environment and enjoy a unique experience in the desert.
 Contact our events team for more details.

 We employ local community members who are caught in a political loophole.
 Basically, they are people born in the mountain areas of the UAE and do not hold citizenship or a passport to any nation.
 They have applied for Emirati citizenship but there are strict requirements that these mountain Bedouin cannot always comply with.
 This makes them difficult to employ based on their non-existent visa status.

-We employ three of these community members as a Bedouin bread maker, henna artist and coffee maker.
+We employ some of these community members as Bedouin bread maker, henna artist and coffee maker.
 We employ Emirati students to conduct the entertainment for our Guests which helps them pay their way through University.
 We also only procure locally produced vegetables where possible.
 All too often it is assumed the locally community doesn’t need this help and they are not aware of the plight of a few.